espressif/esp-faq/docs/en/software-framework/peripherals.rst

 When there is water on ESP32-S2 Touch Sensor, does it block or recognize the Touch event with its waterproof function?
 ------------------------------------------------------------------------------------------------------------------------------------------------------

-  When the impact of water on the Touch Sensor is small (with droplets), the sensor will adapt to it actively; when the impact of water on the Touch Sensor is large (with large water flow), the sensor can avoid certain extent of the impact by configuring software to lock some sensor channels.
+  When there is a small amount of water droplets, the waterproof function of the ESP32-S2 Touch Sensor can work normally.
+In the event of a large area of standing water (i.e. the Touch contact area is completely covered), the Touch will temporarily lock and will not resume operation until the water is cleared.

 --------------